51 Nurse Essentials for 2023 (That Every Nurse Should Own)

 35. Hand lotion

-Every nurse appreciates a good hand lotion.
+Every nurse appreciates a high quality hand cream.
 With all the handwashing we do, our hands get really dry and chapped.
 The Eucerin Dry Skin Intensive Hand Cream is a great choice for nurses.
 It’s soothing and leaves hands feeling soft and hydrated.
 Plus, it’s fragrance-free!

 36. Penlight